mattudakis/ArduinoLEDClock/README.md

 &nbsp;

-**3. Send the "settime" command**
+**3. Sending a command**

+- The clock takes five commands:
+	- `gettime` - to display the current date and time
+	- `settime` - to set the date and time
+	- `listbday` - to list all the birthdates stored in memory
+	- `addbday` - to add a birthday to memory
+	- `removebday` - to remove a birthday  from memory

-- Type the command `settime` and press the "send ASCII" button.
+- Type the command you want for example: `settime` and press the "send ASCII" button.
-- The terminal should respond with the message shown in the image below.
+- The terminal should respond with the instruction as shown in the image below.

 &nbsp; <img src="img/IMG_settime1.PNG" width="281" height="575"> &nbsp;&nbsp; <img src="img/IMG_settime2.PNG" width="281" height="575">

 &nbsp;

-**4. Send the new time and date**
+** Setting the time and date**

+- Send the `settime` command and wait for a response
 - Type out the current time and date in the following format: hh,mm,ss,dd,mm,yyyy corresponding to hour,minutes,seconds,day,month,year.
 - The values should have a comma, slash or colon between them.
 - Press the "send ASCII" button to set the time and date